 Gustav Klimt and the golden period

 It was 1897 when a group of European artists in Vienna decided to break the rules of art and promote a new style.
-They call it the Viennese Secession and their exhibitions begin immediately to create scandal and be considered outrageous.
+They call it the Viennese Secession.
+Their exhibitions begin to create scandal and be outrageous.

-The movement is founded by Gustav Klimt, who claims to want to change history and want to combine painting, sculpture, architecture and minor arts together.
-In these years, at the beginning of the 20th century, Vienna together with Paris is the cultural centre of Europe and a magnet for musicians, artists and writers.
+Gustav Klimt founded the movement.
+He claimed to want to change history.
+And he also wanted to combine painting, sculpture, architecture and minor arts together.
+At the beginning of the 20th century, Vienna was the cultural centre of Europe.
+And, as well as Paris, it was also a magnet for musicians, artists and writers.
 And with a new free thought scandal and conflict soon arrive.

-It is the Vienna of great painters but also of enlightened entrepreneurs who finance them.
-And the protagonist of today’s painting is just one of them: Adele Bloch Bauer.
+Vienna was the city of great painters but also of the entrepreneurs who finance them.
+And the protagonist of today’s painting is one of them: Adele Bloch Bauer.

 Portrait of Adele Bloch Bauer I by Gustav Klimt.
 The work